 Understanding what viscosity grades mean can be confusing.
 The average driver just tries to follow what is in the owner’s manual – this is a good practice.
 Some owner’s manuals allow for different grades based on the predicted operating temperature.
 For example, they may specify a 0W30 synthetic or a 5W30 mineral oil.
 Others may have a chart which gives recommendations based on the ambient temperatures.
 Newer vehicle manufacturers are recommending even lighter grade engine oils, because there are fuel economy advantages to doing so.

 Viscosity is a fluid’s (gas or liquid) resistance to flow.
-A high viscosity fluid (like molasses) is thick and doesn’t flow easily.
+A high viscosity fluid (like molasses) is thick and does not flow easily.
 A low viscosity fluid (like water) is thin and flows much more easily.
 For most liquids, the flow rate changes as the temperature of the liquid changes.
 In engine oil, hot oil has a lower viscosity and flows more easily than cold oil.
 This is important because your engine – and the oil that is in it runs over a range of temperatures from start up, through the warm up period and on to operating temperature.

 In the early days of the automobile, engine oils were very simple, basic refined fluids that helped keep moving parts easily sliding past each other.
 Different oils had different flow rates and there was a very simple way to reference their flow rates relative to each other.
 Each range of flow rates was assigned a letter; A, B, C were different “weights” of oil – or thicknesses.
 Around WW-II the Society of Automotive Engineers (SAE) devised a numerical system that would allow a wider range of viscosities to be described based on numbers.
 We use a variant of this system today.

 Over time various additives were put into engine oils to allow them to do different things, like changing the flow rate as the temperature changed.
 Because of these changes the grading system also was changed.
-This is part of the reason behind why it so complicated now.
+This is part of the reason behind why it is so complicated now.
 But we will talk about that grading system later.

 It is said that 90 percent of engine wear occurs at startup.
 If we are interested in engine longevity then we should concentrate our attention at reducing engine wear at startup.

 In an ideal world the engine oil viscosity would always be 10 cSt, however in real world terms, the oil thickens as the temperature decreases.
-In fact, a basic un-additized mineral oil can thicken so much that it won’t lubricate the engine properly at all.
+In fact, a basic un-additized mineral oil can thicken so much that it will not lubricate the engine properly at all.
 If the oil is 10 cSt at 212F, then at 104F (40C) it thickens up to 100 cSt, and at 32F (0C) to 250cSt and so on.
-This gets increasingly worse as the temperatures get colder, and at the low temperature limit for a particular oil, when it gets really cold, it can be over 1,000 times thicker than at operating temperature.
+This gets increasingly worse as the temperatures drop, and at the low temperature limit for a particular oil, when it gets really cold, it can be over 1,000 times thicker than at operating temperature.
 At this point, the engine might not even start.
 If it does, the oil might not be able to be pumped into the areas that require it, which can cause more wear, or even cause the engine to break down.

-So what do you do – engines have a wide range of start-up temperatures – which even change as the seasons change.
+So, what do you do?
+Engines have a wide range of start-up temperatures – which even change as the seasons change.
 How do you get the right operating temperature viscosity when the start-up temperatures are so widely different?
-In the old days you would use a thicker oil in the summer and a thinner oil in the winter.
+In the old days, you would use a thicker oil in the summer and a thinner oil in the winter.
 Today with pressurized water cooled engines, the engine blocks run close to the same operating temperature all year round.
 As the engine warms up to that temperature the oil starts out thick and slowly thins out as the temperature increases.
 This is very inefficient and causes the engine to waste energy slogging through oil that is too thick.